Contents

 Frequently Asked Questions

 Q: Can I use "we" instead of "I" to avoid first person?
 A: "We" is first person plural, so it has the same issue as "I".
 It was traditionally used to make the researcher feel less prominent ("We conducted interviews"), but modern guidance suggests it's awkward because often only one person conducted the research.
-Avoid "we" unless multiple people genuinely did the research collaboratively.
+Avoid "we" unless multiple people truly did the research collaboratively.
 Use third person or "I" instead.

 Q: Is it unprofessional to use "I" in my dissertation?
 A: No. Increasingly, first person is considered professional and honest.
 The idea that academic writing must be impersonal is outdated.
 Many top academic journals now encourage first person.
 Check your programme's guidance and your supervisor's preference.
 If your programme accepts or encourages first person, using "I" isn't unprofessional.